moreroron/AstroTeam/readme.md

 ```
 cd api
+npm install
 node app
 cd frontend
+npm install
 npm start
 ```

-* the api server is listening on port 3001
+- the api server is listening on port 3001
-* the react app is listening on port 3000
+- the react app is listening on port 3000